milton9220/App-Like-Twitter/README.md

 # App-Like-Twitter
-This is a flask application.
-It was made by python and flask framework
+<h2>This is a flask application.
+It was made by python and flask framework</h2>
 <img src="twitterblog/static/img/first.png"/>
 <img src="twitterblog/static/img/2.png"/>
 <img src="twitterblog/static/img/3.png"/>